| Snowmobile and Off Road Vehicle (ORV) plates |

 |

-Snowmobile dealers had their own plate series (SD prefix) from 1970-88.
-They renewed to ORV dealer plates afterwards (see plates 1-6 below), still with the legacy SD prefix until stocks were exhausted in the late-1990s.
+Snowmobile dealers switched to the new ORV dealer series in 1988.
+Their legacy SD-prefix continued until plate inventory started running out in the late-1990s.
 Both snowmobile and ORV dealers continued to share the plate series, moving to OR and DL prefixes plus D suffix until 2015.
-At that time, snowmobile dealers switched out of the ORV dealer series and back into their own special series.
-High observation for the new Snoman dealer plate was DS068 in 2019.
-I'll update this website as soon as I track down a photo.
+At that time, snowmobile dealers replated out of the white or yellow ORV dealer licence plate series back into their own special series on the new orange Snoman base.
+The design of these scarce plates is the same as regular Snoman except for the small "DLR" caption and DS-prefix.

 ORV dealer #1 |